What is Catfishing? – How to Spot a Fake Online Social Media Profile

 - If someone asks you for personal information such as parents’ info, license numbers, or bank account numbers, do not give it to them.

-- Some dating sites ask people to provide the information that may tie police or others back to them before they take membership in their websites.
+- Some dating sites ask people to provide information that may tie police or others back to them before they take membership in their websites.

 - Their profile looks incomplete, and there are very few numbers of friends on their list.